 - Jarls from warring Kingdoms can attack only Towns of Jarls who are Clan members or have a Palace of level 15 or higher.

-- Jarls can attack the Place of Power in an enemy Kingdom and thus earn points for destroying enemy troops, but they cannot capture this location.
+- Jarls can attack and capture the Place of Power in an enemy Kingdom and thus earn points in Competitions.

 - Attacking the Town of a Jarl who permanently moved to another Kingdom after the Competition was announced (and therefore isn't participating in this Competition) won't earn you points.*